-Donald Trump Jr. Shares Breitbart Article Naming Alleged Ukraine Whistleblower On Twitter, Defends Action
+Donald Trump Jr. Shares ‘Breitbart’ Article Naming Alleged Ukraine Whistleblower On Twitter, Defends Action

-Donald Trump Jr, the son of President Donald Trump, shared a Brietbart News article that included the name of the alleged Ukraine whistleblower in a Tweet on Wednesday.
+Donald Trump Jr., the son of President Donald Trump, shared a Breitbart News article that included the name of the alleged Ukraine whistleblower in a tweet on Wednesday.
 The action drew swift criticism, though the younger Trump stood by his decision to share the article claiming to identify the whistleblower.

-In the tweet sent Wednesday morning, Trump Jr. sent out a link to a Breitbart article and included headline, which read “Alleged ‘Whistleblower’ Eric Ciaramella Worked Closely with Anti-Trump Dossier Hoaxer.”
+In the tweet sent Wednesday morning, Trump Jr. sent out a link to a Breitbart article and included the headline “Alleged ‘Whistleblower’ Eric Ciaramella Worked Closely with anti-Trump Dossier Hoaxer.”

-Trump Jr., who is one of the president’s four children – Ivanka, Tiffany, Eric, and Donald – also shared a brief opinion alongside the link and headline.
+Trump Jr. also shared a brief opinion alongside the link and headline.

-“Because of course he did!!!,” Trump Jr. said.
+“Because of course he did!!!”
+Trump Jr. said.

 Reaction to Trump Jr.’s tweet was strong.

-“Private citizen or not, you violated federal law,” one user Tweeted.
+“Private citizen or not, you violated federal law,” one user tweeted.

 “I have not seen his name before.
 I just hope that the person and their family are safe after your recklessness,” another said.